towolf/towolf.github.com/docs/PsychDemos/OpenGL4MatlabDemos/SuperShapeDemo.markdown

 Please be patient when running this demo.
 Computation of the supershape and its normal vectors and mesh is compute intense and therefore time consuming.
-The only way to speed this up a lot would be to perform most of the computations inside of GLSL vertex\- and geometry\-shaders on the GPU.
+The only way to speed this up a lot would be to perform most of the computations inside of GLSL vertex- and geometry-shaders on the GPU.
 This advanced exercise for now left to the reader.

 This demo was written and contributed by Joana Leitao.